xsicily/polarization/README.md

 # Polarization

-## TASK: Identifing and monitoring the polarization from the perspective of social networks
+## TASK - Identifing and monitoring the polarization from the perspective of social networks

 1. Dataset